Douglas Jacoby, Washington DC (1993)

 (recommended by Russ Ewell, San Francisco)

 Prejudice is ugly and widespread, knowing no borders.
 Yet even more detestable is the use of biblical authority to justify racism.
 Through the centuries there have always been those who have used religion to gain their own selfish ends.
+Systemic exploitation and oppression are an all-too-familiar pattern globally, typically those with the power abusing, dehumanizing, or taking advantage of those without the same power.
 Scriptures have been wrested from their context and made to support countless creeds of convenience and crass self-interest.
 And the wounded: they number in the millions from victims of children's taunts to victims of "ethnic cleansing."
 They are found in every nation of the world and despite the common claim of professing Christians that they "love their neighbor as themselves" little if anything is done.

 Below is an exposé of twisted racist reasoning to help us deal with rationalized ugliness—wherever it rears its head.